History of San Antonio in Timeline

 June 17, 2010: Bike Sharing Service Approved

-On June 17, 2010, the city council approved a bike sharing service with 140 bikes at 14 locations.
+On June 17, 2010, a bike sharing service was approved by the city council, consisting of 140 bikes at 14 locations.

-In August 2010, VIA Metropolitan Transit unveiled buses that are powered by diesel-electric hybrid technology and put them into service on VIA's express routes.
+In August 2010, VIA Metropolitan Transit introduced 30 hybrid buses powered by diesel-electric hybrid technology on its express routes.

 2010: Cable TV Penetration

-As of 2010, the San Antonio market has 65% cable TV penetration.
+As of 2010, the San Antonio market had 65% cable TV penetration.

-In 2010, San Antonio had approximately 405,474 households and a population density of 2,808.5 people per square mile.
-The median age was 32 years, with 48% of the population being male and 52% female.
+In 2010, San Antonio had approximately 405,474 households and a population density of 2,808.5 people per square mile according to the U.S Census.

 2010: Valero Texas Open at TPC San Antonio

-In 2010, the Valero Texas Open was played at TPC San Antonio.
+Since 2010, the Valero Texas Open has been played at TPC San Antonio.

-In March 2011, San Antonio Bike Share, locally operated and maintained by Bike World, began operation, using the B-Cycle system.
+In March 2011, the bike sharing system in San Antonio began operation, utilizing the B-Cycle system.

 2011: Rivard Report Founded

-In 2011, the Rivard Report, which would later be renamed to the San Antonio Report, was founded by Robert Rivard.
+In 2011, the Rivard Report was founded by Robert Rivard.

-In 2011, the University of Texas at San Antonio (UTSA) added football, hiring Larry Coker as head coach, and began play with a record of 4-6, setting attendance records.
+In 2011, the University of Texas at San Antonio added football, hiring former University of Miami coach Larry Coker as its initial head coach.
+Roadrunner football began play in 2011, with a record of 4–6.

-The Dallas Cowboys practiced in San Antonio through 2011.
+Through 2011, the Dallas Cowboys practiced in San Antonio.

 December 2012: VIA Primo Launch

-In December 2012, VIA Metropolitan Transit began operating a bus rapid transit line known as VIA Primo.
+In December 2012, VIA Metropolitan Transit began operating VIA Primo, a bus rapid transit line connecting Downtown San Antonio to various locations.

 In 2012, professional soccer returned to San Antonio with the birth of the San Antonio Scorpions of the modern NASL.

-In 2013, the new Mission Reach of the River Walk was completed, creating over 15 miles (24 km) of trails connecting the Missions to Downtown and the Broadway Corridor.
+In 2013, the new Mission Reach of the River Walk was completed.
+This created over 15 miles of biking, hiking, and paddling trails that connect the Missions to Downtown and the Broadway Corridor.

-In 2014, the San Antonio Scorpions won the Soccer Bowl, marking the first soccer championship in the city's history.
+In 2014, the San Antonio Scorpions won the Soccer Bowl, the first soccer championship in city history.

 2014: Southwest School of Art Enrollment